Northwestel Jackrabbit/Bunny Program

 If you would like to rent equipment for your child for the Jackrabbit Season please visit us at the Ski Club before the start date of your program, so we can measure your child for their proper size of boots, skis and poles.
 Seasonal rentals for Jackrabbits are $75

-REGISTRATION IS NOW OPEN!
+REGISTRATION IS NOW Closed!
 CLICK HERE TO REGISTER

 Jackrabbit and Bunny Schedule: